joshhooker/icSimulation/README.md

 - "macroName": This is macro file to run automatically when "interactive" is false.
 It's parameters are described above.
 - "gasType": This is the name of the gas to use in the ionization chamber.
 Currently there are four gases to choose from: “P10” (Argon 90% CH4 10%), “CH4”, “CO2” and “CF4”.
 Other gases can be added by editing the MMDetectorConstruction files.
 - "gasTemperature": This is temperature of the above gas in Kelvin.
-- "gasPressure": This is the pressure of the above gas in Torr
+- "gasPressure": This is the pressure of the above gas in Torr.
-- "workFunction": This is the average energy (in eV) required to create an electron-ion pair in the gas.
-The Work Function is dependent on the gas type used.
-- "fanoFactor": The Fano Factor defines the energy resolution for collisions not being purely statistical.
-The Fano Factor is dependent on the gas type used.
 - "qValue": This is the Q-Value of the reaction.
 - "target": Defined the be the [charge, mass] of the target nuclei.
 - "lightProduct": The [charge, mass] of the light recoil.